DennySWijaya/NextCloudPI-local/README.md

 - Follow the on-screen instructions to complete the setup wizard.

-- You will be prompted to create an admin password for NextCloudPi and a login password for your NextCloud instance.
+- Create an admin password for NextCloudPi and a login password for the NextCloud instance.